awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-create-standard.md

 The Microsoft System Preparation \(Sysprep\) tool simplifies the process of duplicating a customized installation of Windows\.
 We recommend that you use Sysprep to create a standardized Amazon Machine Image \(AMI\)\.
 You can then create new Amazon EC2 instances for Windows from this standardized image\.

-We also recommend that you run Sysprep with the EC2Config service, which automates and secures the image\-preparation process on your AMI by using an answer file\.
-The file is located in the following directory by default: `C:\Program Files\Amazon\Ec2ConfigService\sysprep2008.xml`\.
+We also recommend that you run Sysprep with EC2Launch \(Windows Server 2016\) or the EC2Config service \(prior to Windows Server 2016\)\.
+Sysprep with EC2Launch is not supported on the Nano installation of Windows Server 2016\.

 **Important**
-The EC2Config service is replaced by EC2Launch on Windows Server 2016\.
-You can use Sysprep with EC2Launch on the full version of Windows Server 2016 \(with a desktop experience\)\.
-Sysprep with EC2Launch is not supported on the Nano installation of Windows Server 2016\.
-For more information, see [Using Sysprep with EC2Launch](ec2launch.md#ec2launch-sysprep)\.
 Don't use Sysprep to create an instance backup\.
 Sysprep removes system\-specific information; removing this information might have unintended consequences for an instance backup\.